Tesla Model S side panels, strong but light. Source: Flickr

 The likelihood of Tesla distributing a cash dividend depends not only on the growth of its automotive sector but also on the growth of other business segments, including the energy sector.

-On a historical basis, the revenue of these segments had been on a tear, especially in the automotive segment.
+Historically, the revenue of these segments had been on a tear, especially in the automotive segment.

 While Tesla’s automotive sector has grown exponentially, its energy segment also has done fairly well.